bhargav-parashar/tree-traversal/README.md

 - insert(val) : Inserts the value to the correct position in the tree.
                 Returns undefined if value is already present, otherwise returns the updated tree after value is insterd.
 - find(val)   : Checks the tree for the input value and returns the value if found otherwise returns undefined.
+- BFS()       : Performs BFS Traversal and returns values of visited nodes in an array.

 Will be adding DFS traversal method in future commits.